japanett/lanScanner/README.md

 ## Troubleshooting
 - If theres no internet connection, it will throw an error when consulting mac vendor's api.
-- You need sudo permissions to run this script
+- You need root permissions to run this script